fergald/explainer-messageport-close/README.md

 Polling `WeakRef`s already seems to give this ability.
-This would potentially give it cross-origin but that would only be the case if the port was closed by become dereferenced.
+This would potentially give it cross-origin but that would only be the case if the port was closed by becoming unreferenced.
-The listener cannot know whether the port was explicitly closed, dereferenced or if the owning document has been destroyed.
+The listener cannot know whether the port was explicitly closed, last reference was dropped or if the owning document has been destroyed.
 Is it simply that exposing GC
 is something to be avoided when possible?